Aeknasd145/tiktokoauth2/README.md

 TikTok OAuth 2 PHP8 api created by base of [TikTok Developers Documentation](https://developers.tiktok.com/).
 This api just support [Login Kit](https://developers.tiktok.com/doc/login-kit-web/) for now.
 Other functions will be added soon.

-## How to Install?
+## How to Install via Composer?
-composer require aeknasd145/tiktokoauth2
+`composer require aeknasd145/tiktokoauth2`

 ## How to get OAuth Url for Login with TikTok?
 ```php